kubecost/docs/install-and-configure/install/first-time-user-guide.md

 Kubecost Enterprise provides a "single-pane-of-glass" view which combines metrics across all clusters into a shared storage bucket.
 One cluster is designated as the primary cluster from which you view the UI, with all other clusters considered secondary.
 Attempting to view the UI through a secondary cluster will not display metrics across your entire environment.

 It is recommended to complete the steps above for your primary cluster before adding any secondary clusters.
 To learn more about advanced multi-cluster/Federated configurations, see our [Multi-Cluster](https://docs.kubecost.com/install-and-configure/install/multi-cluster) doc.

+## Step 5: Explore Kubecost functionality through the UI

+Port forward with `kubectl port-forward --namespace kubecost deployment/kubecost-cost-analyzer 9090`, then access `http://localhost:9090` in your web browser to see Kubecost's UI.
+There are plenty of monitoring, savings, and governance tools at your disposal, each with dedicated documentation.
+See our [Navigating the Kubecost UI](/using-kubecost/navigating-the-kubecost-ui/README.md) section for a complete overview of these features.

 ## Learning more about Kubecost